10 eco products you don't need

 4. Rechargeable batteries - savings: about £500 over 100 charges

-Invest in a smart battery charger and some good hybrid rechargeable batteries.
+Invest in a smart and some .
 Smart chargers, which prevent batteries being overcharged and damaged, are widely available.
 Our highest-scoring Best Buy rechargeable battery costs £8.95 for a pack of four.
 A set of eight rechargeable batteries could save you more than £500 over 100 charges.

 5. Radiator Booster - savings: variable